ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 Markdown allows links to be created in two different styles: _Inline_ and _Reference_.
 In both styles the link text is delineated by [square brackets].

-### Links, inline-style
+### Links, inline style

-To create an _Inline_ link, place regular parentheses immediately after the link text’s closing square bracket.
+To create an Inline link, place regular parentheses immediately after the link text’s closing square bracket.
 Inside the parentheses, put the URL where you want the link to point, along with an optional title for the link, surrounded in quotes.
 For example:

 ~~~markdown
 This is [an example](http://example.com/ "Title") inline link.